spotlightpa/poor-richard/content/news/2024-10-16-SPLPHILCOUNT.md

 By comparison, Philadelphia has 22 Opex machines called extraction desks, which can each open up to 3,600 ballots per hour, <a href="https://www.opex.com/model-72/">according to the manufacturer</a>.

-Records show that the Philadelphia City Commissioners office, which makes election-related decisions, <a href="https://www.phlcontracts.phila.gov/bso/external/bidDetail.sdo?bidId=B2521790&amp;parentUrl=activeBids">purchased</a> four of the faster Opex Omation machines over the summer.
+Records show that the Philadelphia City Commissioners office <a href="https://www.phlcontracts.phila.gov/bso/external/bidDetail.sdo?bidId=B2521790&amp;parentUrl=activeBids">purchased</a> four of the faster Opex Omation machines over the summer.
 Philadelphia also has a Bluecrest machine it uses to sort ballots, not to open them.

 At least one of the three commissioners, Deeley, does not want to use the new equipment this November to open envelopes.
-She put a motion on the agenda for Wednesday’s commissioners&#39; meeting that calls for using only extraction desks or letter openers to open both the secrecy and return envelopes.
+She made a motion at Wednesday’s commissioners&#39; meeting to only use the extraction desks or hand letter openers to open both the secrecy and return envelopes.

 Deputy City Commissioner Nick Custodio said Deeley opposes using the new Omation machines for opening ballots because they use a method that has been found with similar machines to damage the ballots inside.
 When that happens, election workers have to duplicate the ballot to tabulate it, a time-consuming process.

-“Our priority is accuracy over speed,” Deeley said in an interview Thursday.
+“Our priority is accuracy over speed,” Deeley said in an interview last Thursday.
 “It always has been and it remains that.”

-However, Chairman Omar Sabir said a decision had not yet been made about the new machines.
+However, Chairman Omar Sabir said last Friday that a decision had not yet been made about the new machines.

 “That’s like buying a Corvette and \[you\] don’t drive it,” he said.
 “We’ll do testing.
 We’ll see how it works.
 If it works the way we want it to work, we’ll use it.”

+At Wednesday’s meeting, Deeley again expressed concern about the way the new machines open envelopes, saying she did not want to have the nation waiting on Philadelphia to recreate damaged mail ballots.

+Joseph Lynch, director of election operations, said at the meeting he had tested the new equipment Tuesday and found no issues with it and would not recommend their use if he was not confident in their performance.

+In a comment to Votebeat and Spotlight PA, Forrest Lehman, elections director in Lycoming County, said he and many other counties also use the faster Omation machine.
+He said once it is adjusted properly, ballot damage rarely occurs.

+Deeley’s motion was unsuccessful as no other commissioner seconded it, meaning that the city will use both sets of machines — each for a different type of job — in the upcoming election.

 Other subtle differences between the two counties’ operations could also account for the disparity in speed.